emrekisacik/Avian-Morphology-and-Climate/README.md

 #### **2.3.3.
 Ecological Variables**

 All morphological traits are first grouped based on habitat types (Open, Closed, Aquatic), migratory behaviors (Sedentary, Partial, Migratory), and trophic levels (Herbivore, Omnivore, Carnivore).
-All the selected traits, except for tail length, are first tested using the Kruskal–Wallis test to assess the differences in distributions, followed by Dunn’s test to determine the groups that differ.
-For tail length, one-way ANOVA and Tukey’s HSD test are used for the same purpose, given the normal distributions.
+All the selected traits are first tested using the Kruskal–Wallis test to assess the differences in distributions, followed by Dunn’s test to determine the groups that differ.

 ### **2.4.
 Machine Learning**